How CLAT Passage-Based Questions Are Changing Law Entrance Preparation

 News-based passages |

-Awareness and understanding |
+Awareness and interpretation |

 |